 Drury University's History: A Continuing Tradition of Excellence

-Drury began in 1873.
-It was organized by Congregational home missionaries who felt the need for an academically strong liberal arts college in the area.
-Patterned after the Congregationalist liberal-arts colleges of the North, such as Oberlin, Carleton, Dartmouth, Yale and Harvard, the college would offer an environment of strong academic discourse and intellectual achievement.
-After much debate, Springfield was chosen over Neosho, Mo., as the college's location.
-Four men then joined to organize and endow what they named Springfield College: James Harwood and Charles Harwood of Springfield, The Rev. Nathan Morrison of Olivet, Mich., and Samuel Drury of Otsego, Mich.
-Drury's gift of $25,000 was the largest, and the college was renamed for his recently deceased son.
-Morrison was chosen as the first president; he rang the bell to begin classes on Sept.
-25, 1873.
+Drury was founded in 1873 to offer an environment of strong academic discourse and intellectual achievement.
+Its founders, Congregationalist home missionaries, felt the need for an academically strong liberal arts college in Southwest Missouri.
+Drury was patterned the college after the Congregationalist liberal arts colleges of the North, institutions like Oberlin, Carleton, Dartmouth, Yale, and Harvard.
+After much debate, Springfield was chosen over Neosho, Missouri as the college’s location.
+James and Charles Harwood of Springfield, the Reverend Nathan Morrison of Olivet, Michigan, and Samuel Drury of Otsego, Michigan joined to organize and endow what they initially named Springfield College.
+Samuel Drury’s financial gift of $25,000 was the largest, and the college was renamed for his recently deceased son.
+Reverend Morrison was chosen as president and rang the bell to begin classes on September 25, 1873.

-The early curriculum emphasized educational, religious and musical strengths.
-Students came to the new college from a wide area, including the Indian Territories of Oklahoma.
-In 1875, Drury celebrated its first graduating class which was comprised of five students, all of whom were women.
+The early curriculum emphasized education, religion, and music.
+Students came to the college from a wide area, including western Oklahoma.
+In 1875, Drury celebrated its first graduating class of five students, all of whom were women.

 Drury started small, in a single building.
-When classes began in 1873, the campus occupied less than 1½ acres.
-Twenty-five years later the 40-acre campus included Stone Chapel, the President's House and three academic buildings.
-Today, there is an 90-acre campus, including the original site, but with facilities not envisioned by the founders.
+When classes begin in 1873, the campus occupied fewer than 1 ½ acres.
+Twenty-five years later, the campus had expanded to 40 acres, which included Stone Chapel, the President’s house, and three academic buildings.
+Today, there is a 90-acre campus that encompasses the original site.

-Drury College became Drury University on Jan.
-1, 2000, reflecting its growing role in higher education.
-In addition to the academic programs of the early years, Drury students today study in the Breech School of Business Administration, the Hammons School of Architecture, School of Education and Child Development and the departments of mathematics and sciences and social sciences to name a few.
-The list of majors and minors Drury offers has grown too and now includes high tech ones such as computer science and e-commerce.
+Drury College became Drury University on January 1, 2000, reflecting its growing role in higher education.
+In addition to the established academic programs of early years, Drury students today study in the Breech School of Business Administration, the Hammons School of Architecture, and the Shewmaker Communication Center.
+They delve into diverse topics encompassing the humanities, the sciences, and the arts.
+Drury’s offered majors and minors have evolved throughout the years, growing to reflect society’s changing needs.

-Drury was one of the first universities in the state to offer continuing education and evening classes to meet the needs of non-traditional students.
-Today the College of Continuing Professional Studies serves nearly three thousand students, in Springfield and at locations throughout Missouri.
+Drury was one of the first universities in Missouri to offer continuing education and evening classes to meet the needs of non-traditional students.
+Today, the College of Continuing Professional Studies serves nearly three thousand students in Springfield and throughout the region.

 From the Battlefield to the College Campus: A Brief History of Drury's Two Cannons